TheThingsIndustries/lorawan-stack-docs/README.md

 ## Running a Development Server

-You can start a development server with live reloading by running `make server`.
+You can start a development server with live reloading by running `make` or `make server`.
 This command will print the address of the server.

 ## Building the Documentation for Github Pages

-The documentation site can be built for Github Pages by running `make build-public`.
+The documentation site can be built for Github Pages by running `make build.public`.
 This will output the site to `public`.

 ## Building the Documentation for Internal (Offline) Use

-The documentation site can be built for internal (offline) use by running `make build` or `make build-internal`.
+The documentation site can be built for internal (offline) use by running `make build.internal`.
 This will output the site to `internal`.

 ## Style Guidelines